patilnabhi/portfolio/_posts/2016-03-10-hand-gestures.md

 ---
 **Goal**

-* Using a kinect, OpenCV and ROS, develop an API to recognize number of fingers from 0 to 5
+* Using a Kinect, OpenCV and ROS, develop an API to recognize number of fingers from 0 to 5

 **Project Website**